critical-digital-studies/WorkAI-Toolkit/README.md

-# Work AI: A Toolkit for the Design of AI-driven Future of Work
+# WorkAI: A Toolkit for the Design of AI-driven Future of Work

 ![image](img/toolkit.png)